orlicekm/CsharpCourse/Lectures/Lecture11/PITCHME.md

   4. Tasks can be chained together to execute one after the other
   5. Establish a parent/child relationship when one task is started from another task
   6. Child task exception can propagate to parent task
-  7. Task support cancellation through the use of cancellation tokens
+  7. Task supports cancellation through the use of cancellation tokens
   8. Asynchronous implementation is easy in task, using `async` and `await` keywords

 +++